-During new student orientation each August and January, students are informed about services offered by the Security & Safety Department.
-The Director of Security and Safety addresses all new students regarding ways to maintain personal safety.
+During new student orientation each September, students are informed about services offered by the Security & Safety Department and provided a robust Security Overview presentation by Director of Security and Safety addressing all new students regarding ways to maintain personal safety.
 Students are informed about crime on campus and in surrounding neighborhoods.
 Students are informed of availability of Security & Safety escort services, parking lot safety and security patrols, and emergency call box locations around campus.
 All students are informed of fire safety procedures as well as campus emergency operations plans.
-At orientation, all students are given a Security & Safety handbook containing information on the crime statistics, campus access policies, security in residence halls, alcohol and drug policies, and community responsibility in safety programs.
+At orientation or at the beginning of the semester, all students are given access to an online Student handbook containing information on the crime statistics, campus access policies, security in residence halls, alcohol and drug policies, and community responsibility in safety programs.